Timetravelinguy/AmericanTenet/README.md

 This repository serves as a hub for everything we've built so far — from simulation setups to companion tools and scripts that enhance the PX4 development pipeline.

+FlightLink is a real time telemetry monotoring and data visualization tool deisgned for PX4 based drones.
+We use this tool to decode and sort **Mavlink** messages into different flight phase data.
+The data is then displayed in real time on a graph using **plotjuggler** showing relevant flight phase data during the mission.
 ## Usage

 To get started with setting up your virtual environment, first you need to decide wether you are going to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or a computer running [Ubuntu Linux](https://ubuntu.com/).